Benzodiazepine: Alcohol withdrawal

 Chlordiazepoxide is the most commonly used benzodiazepine for alcohol detoxification, but diazepam may be used as an alternative.
-Both are used in the detoxification of individuals who are motivated to stop drinking, and are prescribed for a short period to reduce the risks of developing tolerance and dependence to the benzodiazepine medication itself.
+Both are used in the detoxification of individuals who are motivated to stop drinking, and are prescribed for a short period to reduce the risks of developing tolerance and dependence on the benzodiazepine medication itself.
 The benzodiazepines with a longer half-life make detoxification more tolerable, and dangerous (and potentially lethal) alcohol withdrawal effects are less likely to occur.
 On the other hand, short-acting benzodiazepines may lead to breakthrough seizures, and are, therefore, not recommended for detoxification in an outpatient setting.
 Oxazepam and lorazepam are often used in patients at risk of drug accumulation, in particular, the elderly and those with cirrhosis, because they are metabolized differently from other benzodiazepines, through conjugation.

 Benzodiazepines are the preferred choice in the management of alcohol withdrawal syndrome, in particular, for the prevention and treatment of the dangerous complication of seizures and in subduing severe delirium.
 Lorazepam is the only benzodiazepine with predictable intramuscular absorption and it is the most effective in preventing and controlling acute seizures.